 Enable Remote Access: it allows the embedded database to be accessed by external JDBC-compliant clients.
 This can be useful for auditing and monitoring purposes.

 Server port: this option allows changing the port where the embedded database runs.

-To use an existing JDBC data source to cache data, select Specify an existing data source as cache and select the data source using the combo boxes.
+To use an existing JDBC data source to cache data, select Specify an existing data source as cache and select the data source using the drop-downs below.
 By using this option, Denodo will be able to completely push down the queries that combine cached data and views from this data source.

 When you select Specify an existing data source as cache, consider the security implications of enabling “pass-through session credentials” on this data source.
 If you enable this option, you will need to grant read access to these users on the cache database.
 These users will be able to connect directly to this database, not just from Denodo and they will be able to by-pass the row restrictions, column restrictions and other privileges set in Denodo.